jj1bdx/bearfort/efsfbay2016-slides/use-rand-module.md

 # [fit] use *rand* module
 ## right now[^4]!

-[^4]: Unless you stick to the older Erlang/OTP or Elixir versions from Erlang/OTP 18.x
+[^4]: Unless you stick to the older Erlang/OTP or Elixir versions before Erlang/OTP 18.x

+---

+## [fit] random module will be
+#[fit] deprecated in OTP 19
+#[fit] removed from OTP 20

+(Officially announced by Kenneth Lundin on Erlang Factory SF Bay 2016 Day 1)

 ---